-The grantee should have established procedures to investigate, identify, and address safety issues.
+Reviewers should ensure that the grantee has established procedures to investigate, identify, and address safety issues.
 The process should be both reactive in terms of investigating incidents and proactive in terms of identifying and responding to key safety issues and potential hazardous conditions.

-The minutes from safety committee and/or accident/incident review committee meetings should be made available during the site visit.
-Emergency management plans and procedures may be requested.
-The grantee should be able to provide safety statistics for the past three years for major incidents involving passengers, property damage, and work-related accidents.
-At the site visit or the desk review, newspaper articles or other publications describing accidents or safety incidents may be reviewed.
-This does not necessarily indicate poor safety practices; however, the incident may be discussed during the site visit.
+The minutes from safety committee and/or accident/incident review committee meetings should be made available during the site visit, as well as emergency management plans and procedures.
+The reviewer will examine safety statistics for the past three years for major incidents involving passengers, property damage, and work-related accidents.
+At the site visit or the desk review. the reviewer will examine newspaper articles or other publications describing accidents or safety incidents.
+This does not necessarily indicate poor safety practices; however, the incidents may be discussed at the site visit.
 Insurance companies also conduct assessments of their clients.
 Such reports are another source of information.
-Claims records and insurance costs identified in financial reports also provide information.
-Both costs and the actual number of incidents may be examined.
+Claims records and insurance costs identified in financial reports also provide information related to both costs and the actual number of incidents.

 Procedures manuals and employee handbooks may contain information related to safety.
-Copies of these documents should be examined on site to determine if safety procedures are addressed for various functions (e.g., transportation, maintenance, procurement, and storage).
-Discussions may be held with the person responsible for maintaining safety information, handbooks, procedures manuals, and materials safety data sheets (MSDS).
+The reviewer will examine copies of these documents on site to determine if safety procedures are addressed for various functions (e.g., transportation, maintenance, procurement, and storage).
+The reviewer will also determine who is responsible for maintaining safety information, handbooks, procedures manuals, and materials safety data sheets (MSDS).

 If incident and accident investigation procedures appear to be lacking, an advisory comment is made.

-If hazard identification and resolution procedures are lacking, an advisory comment is made.
+If key safety issues, hazard identification or resolution procedures are lacking, an advisory comment is made.